neijrr/nextcloud_passwords_handbook_ru/Users/Settings.md

 By default, passwords will search in the current section.
 If this option is enabled, passwords will search everywhere if you hit the "Enter" button in the search box.

+##### Always show search section (Advanced)
+This option will make the search section always visible in the navigation on the left.

 ## Notifications